Docker Nginx HTTP/3 and Brotli

 Nginx base Docker file

 This is the base of my dockerfile which takes care of all the things mentioned above.
 You can of course edit this or use different versions of alpine or Nginx regarding this wont break building the other modules.
+I also updated Nginx, NJS and BoringSSL to the latest versions.

 I use this image instead of the official Nginx to load all my web projects.
 See this as a base image to define all your running webserver projects in.
 Only you get "free" Brotli compression and HTTP/3 support with it so you can make your sites faster and more up to date.